MothOnMars/search-gov/README.markdown

 ### Docker

 The search-gov app and its required services (Redis, MySQL, etc.) can all be installed and run using [Docker](https://www.docker.com/get-started).
 If you prefer to install the services and packages without Docker, see the [wiki](https://github.com/GSA/search-gov/wiki/Local-Installation-and-Management-of-dependencies).
 We recommend setting the max memory alloted to Docker to 4GB (in Docker Desktop, Preferences > Resources > Advanced).
+All of the `docker-compose exec ...` commands below require you to have a running app container via `docker-compose up`.
+See [the wiki](https://github.com/GSA/search-gov/wiki/Docker-Command-Reference) for more documentation on Docker commands.

 ### Services
 The required services listed below can be configured and run using Docker.
 You can run them all, including the search-gov app, with `docker-compose up`.
 Alternatively, you can run them individually, i.e. `docker-compose up elasticsearch`.